Planning & Quantities: A Guide to the Bar at Wedding

 - Assign one bartender per 50-75 guests and set up multiple bar stations to prevent long wait times.

-- Include necessary glassware: wine glasses, beer glasses, and cocktails glasses calculated at 1.5 times the guest count.
+- Include necessary glassware, such as wine glasses, beer glasses, and cocktail glasses, calculated at 1.5 times the number of guests.

 Guest Count and Timeline

-Once you've confirmed your guest list, following a structured timeline is essential for seamless bar service at your UK wedding.
-Begin 6-12 months ahead by finalising your drinks package - whether through your venue, an external mobile bar hire, or a local drinks supplier like Majestic Wines, which often provides sale-or-return options popular with British couples.
+Once you’ve confirmed your guest list, following a structured timeline is essential for seamless bar service at your UK wedding.
+Begin 6-12 months ahead by finalising package - whether through your venue, an external mobile bar hire, or a local drinks supplier like Majestic Wines, which often provides sale-or-return options popular with British couples.
+These providers offer a range of services for weddings, including setup, glassware, and bespoke bar solutions.
+Most venues hold a premises licence, which allows them to sell alcohol on the premises or site.

 Between 3 and 6 months before, craft your drinks menu, perhaps including traditional favourites like Pimm’s for summer weddings or mulled wine for winter celebrations.
 Calculate glassware requirements, noting that many UK venues include this in their packages.
 The 2-3 month period is vital for coordinating with your venue manager and reviewing their licensing requirements.